Medical Reserve Corps (MRC)

-MRC units are federally recognized groups of medical and non-medical volunteers who actively train and exercise to aid their community in the event of disaster.
-MRCs units are similar to local health department volunteer groups.
-Both use SERV-IN to manage, message and engage volunteers, but MRC volunteers are typically involved more frequently in regular meetings and community events.
-For more information visit: http://www.medicalreservecorps.gov/
+MRC units are federally recognized groups of medical, non-medical, and public health volunteers who actively train and exercise to aid their community in the event of disaster.
+Many MRC units are similar to local health department volunteer groups.
+Both use SERV-IN to register, manage, message and engage volunteers, but MRC volunteers are typically involved more frequently in regular meetings and community events.
+For more information about the national MRC Program visit: https://mrc.hhs.gov/